idiap/ergodic_sketching_ros/README.md

 ### Launch file

-You can setup the pipeline for PRob robot with:
+You can setup the pipeline for the kuka robot with:

 ```bash
 $ roslaunch ergodic_sketching_ros rob_sim.launch gui:=true